 The program is voluntary, confidential and covered by OHIP.

-Additional UHN addiction services include the
+Additional UHN addiction services are available through the

 Learn more about

 what you can expect when you have a clinic appointment.

 * These material(s) are also available in other languages.

 Visit our Health Information section and find dedicated resources to help you understand your condition.